- African-American poet, novelist and playwright

 Four years later, Angelou passionately supported Obama’s re-election bid, saying: “I think he has done a remarkable job, knowing how much he has been opposed….
 Every suggestion he makes, the Republicans en masse fight against him or don’t vote at all.”
 In a campaign email she authored on Obama’s behalf, Angelou stated: “[S]ince President Barack Obama’s historic election, we’ve moved forward in courageous and beautiful ways.
 More students can afford college, and more families have access to affordable health insurance.
 Women have greater opportunities to get equal pay for equal work.”

 As the 2012 presidential election neared, Angelou predicted that Obama’s detractors would inevitably give voice to their own inner racism: “I tell you we are going to see some nastiness, some vulgarity, I think.
 They’ll pull the sheets off.”
-In a 2012 interview with activist and MSNBC television host Al Sharpton, Angelou derided Obama’s critics as “stupid,” “thick,” and “dense” people “who want to keep us polarized.”
+In a 2012 interview with activist and MSNBC television host Al Sharpton, Angelou derided Obama’s critics as “stupid,” “thick,” and “dense” people “who want to continue to keep us polarized.”

 Angelou died of natural causes on May 28, 2014.